LLNL/shroud/docs/struct.rst

     another level of indirection.
     --- David Wheeler

-Classes are wrapped by a derived-type with methods implemented as type-bound procedures in Fortran and an extension type in Python.
+While structs and classes are very similar in C++, Shroud wraps them much differently.
+Shroud treats structs as they are in C and creates a corresponding derived type for the struct.
+Shroud wraps classes by creating a shadow class which holds a pointer to the instance then uses Fortran type bound procedures to implement methods.

 Class
 -----

-Each class in the input file will create a struct which acts as a container for the C++ class.
-Shroud referes to this as a capsule, inspired by the Python capsule object.
-A pointer to an instance is saved in the capsule along with memory management information.
-A pointer to the capsule is passed down to the C wrapper which passes the address of the instance to the C++ routines to be used as the *this* instance.
+Classes are wrapped by creating a *shadow class* for the C++ class.
+A pointer to an instances is saved along with a memory management flag.

 Using the tutorial as an example, a simple class is defined in the C++ header as: